pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-71/index.md

 ### Compression of remote state backends

-User with self-managed state backends can now enable compression via `PULUMI_SELF_MANAGED_STATE_GZIP=true`.
-A huge shoutout to community contributor, [@awoimbee](https://github.com/awoimbee), for the initial pull request.
+Users of the self-managed state backends can now enable compression via `PULUMI_SELF_MANAGED_STATE_GZIP=true`.
+A huge shoutout to community contributor [@awoimbee](https://github.com/awoimbee) for the pull request.

 Learn more in the [add gzip flag to filestate backend GitHub pull request](https://github.com/pulumi/pulumi/pull/9610).